nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </p>

-Note that the current list is the tutor lsit, so `find i/NUS q/Bachelor of Computing` returns the tutors graduated from NUS with a Bachelor of Computing qualification.
+Note that the current list is the tutor list, so `find i/NUS q/Bachelor of Computing` returns the tutors graduated from NUS with a Bachelor of Computing qualification.

 * `find d/monday #/hard`